 You can use these options to prevent the deletion of folders that are to be retained as parents for inheritance.

 It is more beneficial to protect folder levels by assigning "restricted modify", as these require fewer group memberships.

-Click on the red X to completely remove the FS-specific configuration.
+Click the red X to remove a change configuration.